Who is behind PTEC?

 What needs to be done before the project is constructed and when will this happen?

-Now that we have project consents in place, there are a number of commercial and technical elements to finalise, including grid connection detailed design, power purchase and supply agreements, as well as finalising construction funding.
+There are then a number of commercial and technical elements to finalise, including grid connection detailed design, power purchase and supply agreements, as well as finalising construction funding.

 What will the operational life of PTEC be and what is the economic life of the equipment within it?